 Korčok also welcomed the resignation of the high-ranking representative of Belgian federal police as a “good sign”, and thanked Belgian media for their reporting, which he said shows the important role the media play in a democratic society.

 In Slovakia, the local press reported about the shocking video but made an effort not to blow it out of proportion.
 The Speaker of the Parliament, Boris Kollár from the right-wing We are family, was less diplomatic and said the video shows a “murder” of a Slovak citizen.

 “My feeling is they wanted to sweep it under the rug“, Kollár said, referring to Belgian authorities.
-He also said he was sorry there was not more of a public upheaval, such as after the death of George Floyd in the USA.

 [Edited by Zoran Radosavljevic]